Self-Resolving Prediction Markets for Unverifiable Outcomes: Incentives under Cross-Entropy Scoring Rules

 \begin{remark} As $k$ increases and $ \Delta$ vanishes (by Theorem \ref{eq:imptheorem}), the difference in expected rewards from misreporting also vanishes, i.e., $\lim_{ \Delta \to 0} \mathcal{D}_\eta(\Delta, {\bf y}) = 0$.
 Additionally, $\lim_{ \Delta \to 0} \mathbb{E}[S_{CE}({\bf q}^{(t)}) | x^{(t)}, x^{(s)}] = -H({\bf p}^{(t)}, {\bf q}^{(t)})$, which is strictly maximized by truthful reporting ${\bf q}^{(t)} = {\bf p}^{(t)}$, i.e., agent $t$'s expected reward approaches the cross-entropy between their true posterior and their reported prediction. \end{remark}

 By Theorem \ref{eq:imptheorem}, we know that we can make the adjustment term vanish by giving the reference agent access to enough informational substitutes.
 Now, we would ideally like to upper bound Equation \ref{eq:deta} by some desired $\varepsilon$, solve for an upper bound on $\Delta$ such that $\mathcal{D}_{\eta}(\Delta, {\bf y}) \leq \varepsilon$, and use this to determine the number of informational substitutes that agent $r$ needs through Equation \ref{eq:kchoice} in Theorem \ref{eq:imptheorem}.
 Unfortunately, $\mathcal{D}_\eta(\Delta, {\bf y}) = \varepsilon$ is a transcendental equation, so we can only solve for $k$ numerically.
 Thus, we numerically solve for ${\varepsilon'} = \min \{|\Delta|: \mathcal{D}_{\eta}(\Delta, {\bf y}) = \varepsilon\}$ and compute the minimum number of informational substitutes $k_{min}$ that agent $r$ requires according to Theorem \ref{eq:imptheorem} for any setting of $\delta, \eta$ and choice of $\varepsilon$.
 This guarantees that agent $t$ can gain no more than $\varepsilon$ by deviating from truthful reporting.
 We visualize the dependence of $k$ on these parameters in Appendix \ref{app:viz}, and find that parameter $\delta$ has the greatest impact on the $k$.
-As a more general observation, we see from Lemma \ref{lem:post} that a simple `peer prediction' payment of paying an agent based on agreement with a reference agent is not truthful, because of the incentive to mislead the reference agent or hedge towards the prior.
-Yet, by Theorems \ref{eq:imptheorem} and \ref{thm:bound}, it becomes \emph{approximately} truthful to pay based on agreement when the reference agent has access to enough conditionally independent signals.
-Although this result could be used in `parallel' peer prediction settings where agents do have $k$ private inforamtional substitutes, we find that the most natural design for a mechanism that both elicits and aggregates information is a `sequantial' peer prediction mechanism, structured as a prediction market.